efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

 ### Advanced Extension Types
 - E-Commerce
-- Domain-based Dayplotment
+- Domain-based Deployment
-  - Load QA of DEV version ot our Tag Deployment, based on hostname.
+  - Load QA of DEV version to our Tag Deployment, based on host name
 - Channels
   - View customer's journey across multiple channels
 - JavaScript Code
-  - Publish JS code without a deployment.
+  - Publish JS code without a deployment
 - View-Through Tracking
-  - Configure a cross-domain view-throuh tracking pixel, for use in ad creative.
+  - Configure a cross-domain view-through tracking pixel, for use in ad creative
 - Content Modification
   - Change the content of an HTML element
     - Used to show A/B content, based on a condition
 - Modal Offer
-  - Enables instertion of a modal overlay on any pages
+  - Enables insertion of a modal overlay on any pages
   - Alert users of offers, promotions, etc
 - Flatten JSON Objects
   - Flatten out nested JSON objects